Yash-Garg/TelegramCompanion-1/README.md

 >
 > -   `DB_URI` = (required) Your postgress database url.
 Leave empty to disable the modules that use it
 >
+> -   `CMD_HANDLER` = (optional) You can set it to a custom symbol that will trigger any commands.
+For example: if you want to use /ping instead of .ping set it to /
+>
+>
 > -   `SESSION_NAME` = (optional) Custom session name.
 Leave empty to use the default session name
 >
 > -   `STATS_TIMER` = (optional) Set the stats update time in seconds.
 Set it to 0 to completly disable stats.